rtCamp/Frappe-Manager/docs/commands/reset.md

 ## `fm reset`

-Destroy a site: drop its database and reinstall every app, losing all site data.
+Destroy one site: drop its database and reinstall every app, losing all site data.

+The address picks the site. `fm reset BENCH` resets the bench's own site; `fm reset BENCH/SITE` resets exactly SITE and leaves the bench's other sites alone.

-Only sites on the database server fm owns can be reset.
-A bench with its own \[database] entry is refused, because that schema is not fm's to drop.
+Only a site whose database is on the server fm owns can be reset.
+A site with its own \[database] entry is refused, because that schema is not fm's to drop.

 **Usage**: